Zachary Bolduc

-Zachary Bolduc (born February 24, 2003) is a Canadian professional ice hockey winger for the Montreal Canadiens of the National Hockey League (NHL).
+Zachary Bolduc (born February 24, 2003) is a Canadian professional ice hockey player who is a winger for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 17th overall, by the St. Louis Blues in the 2021 NHL entry draft.

 Playing career

 Junior

-Bolduc initially began his junior hockey career by playing two Tier I games with the Sioux City Musketeers of the United States Hockey League (USHL) before choosing to play major junior with the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL) in October 2019.
+Growing up in the Saint-Grégoire area of Bécancour, Bolduc began his junior ice hockey career with the Trois-Rivières Estacades of the Quebec Junior AAA Hockey League (QMAAA).
+After a successful season with the Estacades in which he registered 54 points across 42 games played, Bolduc then made two Tier I appearances with the Sioux City Musketeers of the United States Hockey League (USHL) before choosing to play major junior with the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL) in October 2019.
+After leading all first-year players in goals (30) and finishing second in total points (52), he was named as the league's rookie of the year as well as recipient of the Michel Bergeron Trophy for his offensive output.

-In his rookie season in 2019–20, Bolduc led all rookies in goals with 30 and finished second in points with 52.
-He was named the QMJHL's rookie of the year, named to the all-rookie team and was awarded the Michel Bergeron Trophy as offensive rookie of the year.
-He spent two seasons with Rimouski, collecting 40 goals and 81 points in 82 games.
-Bolduc won the Michael Bossy Trophy as the QMJHL's best prospect on May 31, 2021.
-On August 3, 2021, Bolduc was traded to the Quebec Remparts for four draft picks.
-He then played his final two seasons under coach Patrick Roy, scoring 50 goals in both seasons.
-In the 2022–23 season, Bolduc and the Remparts won the Gilles-Courteau Trophy as the champions of the QMJHL playoffs and the Memorial Cup.
-At the end of the season Bolduc was named a Canadian Hockey League (CHL) Second Team All-Star.

-Bolduc was selected by the St. Louis Blues of the National Hockey League (NHL) in the first round, 17th overall, in the 2021 NHL entry draft.
-He signed to a three-year, entry-level contract with the Blues on August 23, 2021.
+The following season, Bolduc was awarded the Michael Bossy Trophy as the QMJHL's best draft-eligible prospect.
+He was then selected by the St. Louis Blues of the National Hockey League (NHL) in the first round (17th overall) of the 2021 NHL entry draft and immediately signed a three-year, entry-level contract with the team.

+In August 2021, Bolduc was traded to the Quebec Remparts in exchange for draft picks.
+Under head coach Patrick Roy, he produced consecutive 50+ goal campaigns, culminating with a QMJHL championship and ensuing Memorial Cup victory in 2022–23.

 Professional

+St. Louis Blues (2023–2025)

-With the conclusion of his major junior career, Bolduc joined the Blues but was assigned to their American Hockey League (AHL) affiliate, the Springfield Thunderbirds, to begin the 2023–24 season.
-Bolduc played in 48 games with the Thunderbirds, scoring eight goals and 23 points before being recalled by the Blues on February 20, 2024.
-He made his NHL debut on February 22 against the New York Islanders, who were being managed by his former coach with the Remparts, Patrick Roy.
-Bolduc scored his first NHL goal in his second game, a 6–1 loss to the Detroit Red Wings on February 24, his 21st birthday.
-Bolduc registered his first multi-point game with a goal and an assist in a 5–2 win over the Chicago Blackhawks on April 10.
-With the Blues eliminated from the playoffs, Bolduc was one of three young players assigned to Springfield on April 18.
-He appeared in 25 games with the Blues, scoring five goals and nine points.
+With the conclusion of his major junior career, Bolduc joined the Blues organization via their American Hockey League (AHL) affiliate, the Springfield Thunderbirds, to begin the 2023–24 season.
+Appearing in 48 games with the Thunderbirds, he scored eight goals and tallied 23 points before being recalled by St. Louis on February 20, 2024.
+Two days later, he made his NHL debut against the New York Islanders, followed by his first career NHL goal in a 6–1 loss to the Detroit Red Wings on February 24, being his 21st birthday.
+Bolduc's first multi-point effort came with a goal and an assist in a 5–2 win over the Chicago Blackhawks on April 10.
+With his team eliminated from playoff contention, he was one of three players reassigned to Springfield, capping his rookie season at five goals and nine points across 25 games for the Blues.

-On July 1, 2025, Bolduc was traded by the Blues to the Montreal Canadiens in exchange for defenceman Logan Mailloux.
+Securing a full-time NHL roster spot at the onset of the 2024–25 season, Bolduc had a breakout performance, scoring 19 goals and 17 assists in 72 games, including a stretch where he led all rookies in goals following completion of the league sanctioned 4 Nations Face-Off tournament held in mid-February 2025.